Diabetic Neuropathy Causes & Treatments

-Neuropathy is a side effect of diabetes, and causes pain, tingling and numbness by affecting the nerves.
-Patients with diabetes are at a much higher risk for a variety of neuropathies, most commonly, peripheral neurpathy.
+Neuropathy is a side effect of diabetes and many other conditions.
+It often causes pain, tingling and numbness by affecting the nerves.
 This kind of neuropathy affects the nerves outside of the brain and spinal cord, also known as the peripheral nervous system.
-Other types of diabetic neuropathies include autonomic neuropathy, proximal neuropathy and focal neuropathy.
+Other types of diabetic neuropathies include autonomic neuropathy, sensory neuropathy and motor neuropathy.
 We'll come back to these later.

 Peripheral neuropathy is the result of toxicity from the exposure to elevated blood sugar over time.
 High blood sugar causes inflammation, weakening of the blood vessels that supply nerves with nutrients and oxygen, and damage to delicate nerve fibers.
 Combined, the result is pain and tingling, and eventually, increasing numbness that can lead to complete loss of protective sensation.